matthewaching/recipe-generator/README.md

 1. Search/filter functionality
 2. Full list view via accordion navigation with sorting features
 3. Link on each page to most relevant wikipedia article
+4. Summary view when hovering over an item